LibertyGlobal/Guide-SDK/README.md

 ####Limiting response size####
 You are free to get only first two countries.
-Let`s modify our example:
+Let`s modify our example.

     kraken.Country.create()
     .limit(2)